tuanchris/data-lake-iac/README.md

 ```
 Or you can fork the project to your account.
 ### Authenticate with GCP
 First, authenticate with GCP.
-Paste the following comment to a terminal and follow the instructions.
+Paste the following command to a terminal and follow the instructions.
 ```
 gcloud auth application-default login
 ```